IE-bank-team/ie-bank-infrastructure/modules/storage/storage-account/README.md

 ## Notes

 This is a generic module for deploying a Storage Account.
-Any customization for different storage needs (such as a diagnostic or other storage account) need to be done through the Archetype.
+Any customization for different storage needs (such as a diagnostic or other storage account) need to be duno through the Archetype.
 The hierarchical namespace of the storage account (see parameter `enableHierarchicalNamespace`), can be only set at creation time.